-It’s important to choose the right wine to mull, and through much “research,” we”ve settled on Pinot Noir as the optimum choice.
-It’s fairly robust, so stands up to the spices, but the less expensive varieties are not so nuanced so as to make covering their intricacies with spice, criminal.
-Look for one whose shelf-talker boasts a larger body, and hints at black or red cherry flavors that will complement the star anise in the Mulling Spice.
+It’s important to choose the right wine to mull, and through much “research” we’ve settled on Pinot Noir as the optimum choice.
+It’s fairly robust, so stands up to the spices, but the less expensive varieties are not so nuanced so as to make covering their intricacies with spice criminal.
+Look for one whose shelf-talker boasts a larger body and hints at black or red cherry flavors that will complement the star anise in the Mulling Spice.

 A good-quality, unfiltered apple cider is all that’s required for heavenly spiced cider.
 As the apple capital of the world, Washington state farmers markets are chock full of cider choices, and we’ve yet to find one that disappoints.
 A few even pair other local fruits with apple- try apple-cranberry, apple-cherry, or apple-blackberry.
-Simply substitute a quart of apple cider for the wine in the recipe below, and perhaps omit the sugar, depending on the variety of cider that you choose.
+Simply substitute a quart of apple cider for the wine in the recipe below and perhaps omit the sugar, depending on the variety of cider that you choose.

-It's also possible to combine these two delights- Winter Sangria, anyone?
+It's also possible to combine wine and cider.
+Winter Sangria, anyone?
 Add one bottle of wine to four cups of apple cider, along with 1/4 cup of honey or brown sugar, and 1/3 cup of freshly crushed Mulling Spice.
 Steep for twenty minutes before straining and serving, and don't forget the cassia stick stirrers!

 Categories: British Isles, Course, French, Global Cuisines, Holiday, Mediterranean, North America, Recipes, Sweet Somethings